eCook Meal

 SILKY SATAY CURRY

-Once the satay has thickened, whisk in some lime zest and the juice of 4 lime wedges (or you can add it to taste, but we encourage using a generous amount of lime!)
+Once the satay has thickened, whisk in some Lime zest and the juice of 4 lime wedges (or you can add it to taste, but we encourage using a generous amount of lime!)
 Add the pak choi leaves and cook for 2-3 minutes until wilted.
-To finish, stir through the roast butternut and three-quarters of the chopped coriander.
+To finish, stir through the roast Butternut and three-quarters of the chopped coriander.
 Season to taste and remove from the heat on completion.

 BOWL IT UP!

-Make a bed of glossy rice noodles and spoon over the cashew satay butternut.
+Make a bed of glossy rice noodles and spoon over the cashew satay Butternut.
 Garnish with the remaining chopped coriander and any remaining chilli to taste.
 Serve with a lime wedge on the side.
 Yum!

-ROAST THE BUTTERNUT
+ROAST THE Butternut

-Preheat the oven to 200°C. Place the butternut pieces on a roasting tray.
+Preheat the oven to 200°C. Place the Butternut pieces on a roasting tray.
 Coat in oil, season to taste, and spread out evenly.
 Roast in the hot oven for 35-40 minutes until cooked through and crisping up, shifting halfway.
 Remove from the oven on completion.

 TIME FOR PAK CHOI PREP